 On November 6, 1957, ground was broken for Engine Company Five at Common Road and Hoover.
 Completion was set for July 1958.
 Station Five would serve the northeast area of the city.

 On September 19, 1960, Warren Fire Fighters would become a charter member of the International Association of Fire Fighters Local 1383.
 This local would become affiliated with the AFL-CIO on December 2, 1965.
 With the union organizing the department, wages, health and retirement benefits would improve greatly.
-Local 1383 would gain a reputation of zealously guarding members' labor rights, being politically active, and advancing the training, safety and professionalism of its members.
+Local 1383 would gain a reputation for zealously guarding member's labor rights, being politically active, and advancing the training, safety and professionalism of its members.
 Many of the advances in the department could be directly attributed to Local 1383, such as minimum staffing levels, which serves the people of Warren better, and provides safety to an organization of men who engage in the world's most dangerous profession.

 On February 1, 1967, Station Six would be opened to serve the northwest area of the city.
 Station Four was reassigned to serve the north central area of the city.
 At this time, during the mid 1960's, the City of Warren was the fastest growing city in America.